me-viper/OpaDotNet/docs/articles/evaluation/bultins.md

 ## Compilation

 Place policy and capabilities files into `bundle` directory.

-> [!NOTE]
-> If you use standalone `capabilities.json` file it will restrict the built-in functions that policies may depend (i.e. you will also need to add all functions
-> your policy is using).
-If you just want to add your custom built-in without adding any restrictions you can specify `RegoCliCompilerOptions.CapabilitiesVersion` parameter.
-When this parameter is defined behind the scenes compiler will merge OPA capabilities of a specified version with your custom capabilities.

 Next, we need to compile the policy bundle and make it aware of our custom built-ins: